-Orientation: Tour of the Arita region, pairing with local pottery, project planning meeting.
+Orientation: Tour of Arita and ceramic industry, Pairing with local pottery(only when necessary), Project meeting.

-We provide the following services at the request of the designer.
-If you are interested in these, please consult with your coordinator:
+We can provide the following optional services at the request of the resident and after consultation with the local coordinator.

 Arita is a region abundant in food, nature, culture and history besides its tradition in ceramics, and the surrounding area offers a wide range of cultural potential to explore.
 You will have the opportunity to be introduced to places where you can interact with local residents, such as flower arranging and martial arts classes.